Whatsapp Icon

 • Chemotherapy - The use of drugs to kill cancer cells, often the main treatment for ALL.

-• Radiation Therapy - The use of high-energy radiation to target and kill cancer cells, sometimes used in ALL treatment.
+• Radiation Therapy - The use of high-energy radiation to target and kill cancer cells, sometimes used in ALL treatments.

 • Targeted Therapy - Treatment that uses drugs to target specific genes or proteins that are involved in the growth and survival of cancer cells.